'Bad Behavior By People In High Office': Rachel Maddow On The Lessons Of Spiro Agnew

 Maddow: It was Elliot Richardson, the attorney general, who decided that the priority could not be individual justice for Spiro Agnew, the criminal.
 The priority could not be Agnew being put in jail.
 It was Richardson who decided the priority for the country had to be Agnew out of the line of succession.
 That the most important and in fact the unitary goal of this prosecution, of this entire revelation these prosecutors had come to about Agnew, the unitary goal of it had to be his removal from office.
 He had to no longer be vice president, because that was more important to the country than whether or not he faced individual justice.

-On the prosecutors grappling with the question of whether or not a vice president could be indicted
+On the prosecutors grappling with the question of whether a vice president could be indicted

 Maddow: The Office of Legal Counsel ... produced a sort of strange memo which said, "Well, the president can't be indicted, but the vice president can."
 Sort of an odd duck, that memo.
 But on the basis of that opinion, the attorney general and these prosecutors went to Agnew's legal team and said, "Hey, we can indict you and we intend to, and what do you have to trade for that?"
 And those negotiations went on for a long time, and they were complex and important but ultimately the deal that was reached was that Agnew would only have to plead no contest to one count.
 He wouldn't do any jail time, but he would have to resign immediately. ...
-He plead to tax evasion, but he didn't plead guilty, he plead no contest.
+He pled to tax evasion, but he didn't plead guilty; he pled no contest.

 Amy Salit and Thea Chaloner produced and edited the audio of this interview.
 Bridget Bentz, Molly Seavy-Nesper and Dana Farrington adapted it for the Web.